-- P. Represents the adjustment to record minority interest expense related to amendments made to partnership agreements and the minority interest expense related to the 22% outside limited partner interests in the operating partnership in connection with the REIT conversion. - $\ensuremath{\mathsf{Q}}.$ Represents the adjustment to the income tax provision to reflect the REIT conversion. - R. Represents the adjustment to eliminate non-recurring expenses incurred in connection with the REIT conversion of \$64 million. - S. The historical income (loss) from continuing operations available to common shareholders was \$194 million and \$136 million for fiscal year 1998 and through the third quarter of 1999, respectively.
-On a pro forma basis, income (loss) from continuing operations available to common shareholders would be \$68 million and \$107 million for fiscal year 1998 and through the third quarter of 1999, respectively (reflecting the adjustment to record dividends on the Class A preferred stock and the Class B preferred stock). - T. The historical weighted average common shares outstanding was 216.3 million and 227.7 million for fiscal year 1998 and first three quarters of 1999, respectively.
-On a pro forma basis weighted average common shares outstanding for fiscal year 1998 and first three quarters of 1999 would be 220.2 and 223.1 million, respectively, to reflect shares issued in conjunction with the REIT conversion. - U. Represents the adjustment to reduce the dividends on the QUIPs of \$3 million for fiscal year 1998 and \$2 million for first three quarters 1999 related to the repurchase of .9 million QUIPs, referred to in footnote E.
+P. Represents the adjustment to record minority interest expense related to amendments made to partnership agreements and the minority interest expense related to the 22% outside limited partner interests in the operating partnership in connection with the REIT conversion.

+Q. Represents the adjustment to the income tax provision to reflect the REIT conversion.

+R. Represents the adjustment to eliminate non-recurring expenses incurred in connection with the REIT conversion of 64 million.

+S. The historical income (loss) from continuing operations available to common shareholders was \$194 million and \$136 million for fiscal year 1998 and through the third quarter of 1999, respectively.
+On a pro forma basis, income (loss) from continuing operations available to common shareholders would be \$75 million and \$112 million for fiscal year 1998 and through the third quarter of 1999, respectively (reflecting the adjustment to record dividends on the Class A preferred stock and the Class B preferred stock).

-General
+T. The historical weighted average common shares outstanding was 216.3 million and 227.7 million for fiscal year 1998 and first three quarters of 1999, respectively.
+On a pro forma basis weighted average common shares outstanding for fiscal year 1998 and first three quarters of 1999 would be 219.0 and 221.9 million, respectively, to reflect shares issued in conjunction with the REIT conversion.

+U. Represents the adjustment to reduce the dividends on the QUIPs of \$4 million for fiscal year 1998 and \$3 million for first three quarters 1999 related to the repurchase of 1.1 million QUIPs, referred to in footnote E.

+REDEMPTION OF OP UNITS

-Each holder of OP Units may, subject to specified limitations, require that the operating partnership redeem units held by such holder.
+Each holder of OP Units issued in connection with the acquisitions of the limited partnerships described under the heading "Prospectus Summary--The stock offering" may, subject to specified limitations, require that the operating partnership redeem units held by such holder.
 If we do not assume the operating partnership's obligation to redeem the OP Units, upon redemption the holder of OP Units will receive cash from the operating partnership in an amount equal to the market value of the OP Units to be redeemed.
 The market value of an OP Unit for this purpose will be equal to the average of the closing prices, regular way (or, if no sale takes place, the average of the closing bid and asked prices) of a share of our common stock for the ten consecutive trading days before the day on which the redemption notice was received by the operating partnership.
 The partnership agreement of the operating partnership provides that if trading information is not available, the market value of an OP Unit will be determined based on the amount that a holder of one OP Unit would receive if the assets of the operating partnership were sold, its liabilities were then satisfied, and the remainder was then distributed to the holders of OP Units in accordance with the partnership agreement.